 Greg Smith will appear at Ravencon this April 25–27.
 Science Fiction & Fantasy return to Richmond with RavenCon 2014, a weekend celebrating the genres of Science Fiction, Fantasy and Horror.
 (And as we’re playing the Edgar Allan Poe angle, we’re Mystery friendly, too!)
 Join our guests for panel discussions and workshops that can only happen at RavenCon!
 Workshops, Gaming Room open 24/3, anever expanding list of Guests, Charity Auction, The FuMP, Groups and Organizations, lots of great stuff in theDealer’s Room, Con Suite, spontaneous laughter and general merriment.

 "You don’t have to be a great grammarian or great speller to write a novel.
 You don’t have to have connections in the writing world.
-What you have to have is a passion for your story idea and a plan to complete.
+What you need to have is a passion for your story idea and a plan to complete.
 You bring the passion, we’ll help you with the plan."

 -Greg Smith (2011)

 Congratulations to Michele Smith who completed her first draft: The Science Fiction “Rizon”.
 This is the 19th book to be completed in the last 3 years and the seventh in 2013.
 We’re all very proud of Michele for all the hard work she’s done to get her book finished.
 Congratulations Michele!

 This annual three-day educational conference for writers features nationally and internationally known authors and sessions with literary agents.
 Part of the Virginia Literary Festival.
 At Greater Richmond Convention Center, 300 N. 5th St. For more information, pricing, or to register, visit James River Writers.

 Congratulations to Lavinia Moxley for completing her first draft novel “The Hesitancy of the Moon.”
 This is the 18th first-draft completed using the Agile Writer Method.